zerostaticthemes/hugo-hero-theme/README.md

 - About (Single Page)
 - Homepage (Single Page)

-### Features

-- Full-width/full-height hero image partial.
-Partial accepts a background-image, no background-image, background-image with blue overlay or just a blue color background.
-- Full width strips on homepage and about us page
-- Single 'About' page with alternating full-width sections
-- Portfolio pages contain a CSS only masonary image gallery

 ### Content Management
+- This themes content is now all editable via markdown files.
 - The "Home" page uses multiple markdown files for the different homepage sections.
 It uses **headless bundles**.
 - The "About Us" page uses multiple markdown files for its different sections.
 It uses **leaf bundles** and **shortcodes**.
-- Services & Work are fully markdown driven with list, single and summary views.
+- "Services" & "Work" use markdown files with list, single and summary views.

+### Features

+- Full-width responsive design
+- Full-width/full-height hero image partial.
+Partial arguments include background-image, no background-image, background-image with overlay or just a solid color background.

-### CSS
+### SCSS

 - SCSS (Hugo Pipelines)
 - Responsive design